iaseth/html-color-names/templates/readme_md.md

 # html-color-names
 HTML has [148 named colors](https://github.com/iaseth/html-color-names/blob/master/colors.json).
-What if you could generate a color palette using each of them?
+What if you could generate a color palette using each one of them?